8ta4/gag/README.md

    # Generate a wordplay joke

    ## Process
-   1. Identify a word that:
+   1. Identify an original phrase that:
-      - Has multiple meanings
       - Is commonly used in everyday speech
       - Relates to concepts in the article
-   2. Identify a phrase that:
-      - Is commonly used in everyday speech
+   2. Choose one modification technique:
+      - Replace a word with its synonym
+      - Replace a word with its antonym
-      - Contains the word
+      - Replace a word with its homophone
-   3. Identify the meaning of the word that:
+      - Change less than half of the phonemes in a word
+   3. Create a modified phrase that:
-      - Differs from the meaning used in the phrase
+      - Has a completely different meaning from the original phrase
-      - Is commonly used in everyday speech
+      - Relates to concepts in the article
    4. Create a punchline that:
-      - Use the phrase
+      - Use the modified phrase
-      - Makes the phrase work with the alternative meaning
       - Relates to concepts in the article
       - Is short
    5. Create a setup that:
-      - Does not use the phrase
+      - Does not use the modified phrase
       - Relates to concepts in the article
       - Is short

    ## Example
-   1. Word: wing
-   2. Phrase: right wing
-   3. Meaning: one of the horizontal airfoils on either side of the fuselage of an airplane
+   1. Original: Fruit of the Loom
+   2. Technique: Change less than half of the phonemes in a word
+   3. Modified: Fraud of the Loom
-   4. Punchline: the right wing isn't happy about it.
+   4. Punchline: They were from "Fraud of the Loom."
-   5. Setup: An airline in Sweden plans to host the first-ever in-flight gay wedding in December.
-The entire flight crew is excited for the event, although
+   5. Setup: Bernie Madoff's underpants were sold at an auction.

    ## Output
-   1. Word: [word]
+   1. Original: [original]
-   2. Phrase: [phrase]
+   2. Technique: [technique]
-   3. Meaning: [meaning]
+   3. Modified: [modified]
    4. Punchline: [punchline]
    5. Setup: [setup]